 SIGGRAPH Paper: "Artists residencies for innovation: development of a global framework"

-The article “Artist Residencies for Innovation: Development of a Global Framework”, produced by EPFL-ECAL Lab in the framework of STARTS Residencies project, was accepted and presented at Siggraph 2019, in Los Angeles.
+The article “Artist Residencies for Innovation: Development of a Global Framework”, produced in the framework of STARTS Residencies project, was accepted and presented at Siggraph 2019, in Los Angeles.
 Due to the good evaluation, the paper was not only presented during the art track session, including 15 international contributions, as planned, but also selected among the 6 art paper for the Fast Forward session, in the Plenary Room.
 This year, Siggraph has gathered 18’700 attendees, its highest number since 2013, and 79 countries.
 We are therefore proud of this achievement.

 The art session itself has occurred in front of several key players of the art-science-technology field, both from the academic side (Legrady, Forbes, Reyes, etc.) and from the art community (Akten, Layng & Perlin, etc.).
 The presentation has drag the attention of the curators as well as Leonardo editor, to increase collaborations with art-sciences initiatives in Europe.